Cyanox62/pages/page.md

 5B60E7B5    inc ecx                   │   ;  Move to next character in preparation for the next loop 5B60E7B6    test al,al                │   ;  Check if current character in 'al' == 0
-                                      │           ; 0 represents a 'null terminator', which indicates the end of a string 5B60E7B8    jne 5B60E7B3            ──┘   ;  If our comparison failed, keep looping
+                                      │           ; 0 represents a 'null terminator', which indicates the end of a string 5B60E7B8    jne 5B60E7B3            ──┘   ;  If our comparison failed, loop to the next character

                                           ;  If we make it to this point, we didn't jump back up ;  This indicates that we found the end of the string